 In a portrait, it could be fundamental to focus attention on the subject and isolate it from an uninteresting scenario.

 To achieve this effect you will need to master the depth of field, the area of the image that our eyes appreciate as sharp, in front of and behind the focal plane.

-There are 3 factors that influence it:
+What are the factors that influence depth of field?

 1. The Aperture of the Diaphragm;

 2. The Focal Lenght of the lens;